SuperFromND/GodotImportBezierDataAsPath3D/README.md

 # Import Bezier Data As Path3D
-This is a utility I wrote for Godot v4.4.1 that can import Bezier curve data exported from Blender v4.2.3 LTS using a custom import/export script.
-I created it due to the rather odd quirk that neither Godot nor the GLTF format it prefers supports curve import/export, which was a critical component of a project I wanted to create.
+This is a utility I wrote for [Godot](https://godotengine.org/) v4.4.1 that can import Bezier curve data exported from [Blender](https://www.blender.org/) v4.2.3 LTS using a custom import/export script.
+I created it due to the rather odd quirk that neither Godot nor the GLTF format it prefers supports curve import/export (as of this writing, December 2025), which is a critical component of a project I wanted to create.

 # How to use
+The basic idea is that we use Blender's scripting capabilities to print out all the points of a given Bezier curve, and then use a Godot plugin to reconstruct those points back into the original curve.
+This works out, since both programs support Bezier curves with [near-identical](https://docs.blender.org/api/current/bpy.types.BezierSplinePoint.html#bpy.types.BezierSplinePoint) [properties](https://docs.godotengine.org/en/stable/classes/class_curve3d.html#class-curve3d).

 ## Blender
-The file `bezier_curve_export.py` is a Blender Python script.
+The file `bezier_curve_export.py` is a [Blender Python](https://docs.blender.org/api/current/index.html) script.
 To use it:
 - Load your Blender scene.
 - Navigate to the Scripting workspace.
-If you don't have one, either click the + at the very top of Blender's workspace tabs and add it, or set an area to the Text Editor (Shift+F11).
+If you don't have one, either [click the + at the very top of Blender's workspace tabs and add it](https://docs.blender.org/manual/en/latest/interface/window_system/workspaces.html), or set an area to the Text Editor (Shift+F11).
 - Click "Open..." and load the script.
 - Select a bezier curve object.
 Note that this script does not support other path objects such as NURBS or Paths.
 - Open the Blender console.
 On Windows, you can go to **Window -> Toggle System Console**.
 On Linux and macOS, you may need to [run Blender from terminal instead.](https://docs.blender.org/manual/en/latest/advanced/command_line/)